Fist of the North Star: Follow-ups and spinoffs

 Fist of the Blue Sky (Sōten no Ken), a prequel to Fist of the North Star written by Nobuhiko Horie and illustrated by Hara with supervision from Buronson, began publication in the premiere issue of Weekly Comic Bunch (dated May 29, 2001), a manga anthology published by Shinchosha and edited by Coamix.
 The title ran during the entirety of the magazine's run, initially as a regular feature and later as a semi-regular, until it ceased publication with issue #445 (dated September 10, 2010).
 During this period, various Fist of the North Star spinoffs by different authors were also serialized in the magazine (see Hokuto Gaiden), each focusing on a different character from the original manga.
-The first of these, Ten no Haoh by Yowkow Osada, began publication in Comic Bunch #231 (cover dated March 24, 2006).
+The first of these, Legends of the Dark King by Yowkow Osada, began publication in Comic Bunch #231 (cover dated March 24, 2006).
 It was followed by Sōkoku no Garō by Yasuyuki Nekoi in Comic Bunch #286 (May 11–18, 2007), Shirogane no Seija by Yuka Nagate in Comic Bunch #301 (September 7, 2007), Gokuaku no Hana by Sin-ichi Hiromoto in Comic Bunch #366 (January 16–21, 2009) and Hōkō no Kumo by Missile Kakurai in Comic Bunch #414 (January 22, 2010).
-Jibo no Hoshi by Akimi Kasai, a spinoff focused on Yuria, was also published as a limited series inBig Comic Superior for three issues in 2006, with a second run that lasted six issues in 2007.
+Jibo no Hoshi by Akimi Kasai, a spinoff focused on Yuria, was also published as a limited series in Big Comic Superior for three issues in 2006, with a second run that lasted six issues in 2007.

 In 2014, Buronson and Hara reunited to commemorate the 30th anniversary of the manga by producing a special two-part story for Coamix's subsequent manga anthology Monthly Comic Zenon.
 Titled Hokuto no Ken: Last Piece, it is set during the timeline gap between Chapters 136 and 137 of the original manga and focuses on Kokuoh, Raoh's former steed who ends up becoming Kenshiro's.
 The first part was published in the May 2014 issue of Comic Zenon, and the second part in the following issue.
 It was later included as an extra chapter in Vol. 11 of the Ultimate Edition of the original manga.
-Other Hokuto no Ken titles published in Comic Zenon include DD Hokuto no Ken by Kajio, which started in the magazine's premiere issue (dated December 2010), Kin'yoku no Garuda, a side-story which started on Comic Zenon #29 (April 2013) and the currently ongoing Sōten no Ken: Regenesis, a sequel to the original Sōten no Ken manga drawn by Hideki Tsuji and written by Hiroyuki Yatsu which began serialization in Comic Zenon #85 (December 2017).
+Other Hokuto no Ken titles published in Comic Zenon include DD Fist of the North Star by Kajio, which started in the magazine's premiere issue (dated December 2010), Kin'yoku no Garuda, a side-story which started on Comic Zenon #29 (April 2013) and the currently ongoing Sōten no Ken: Regenesis, a sequel to the original Sōten no Ken manga drawn by Hideki Tsuji and written by Hiroyuki Yatsu which began serialization in Comic Zenon #85 (December 2017).
 Hokuto no Ken: Ichigo Aji written by Yūshi Kawata and illustrated by Yukito the Younger, began serialization in 2013 on Coamix's online manga anthology Web Comic Zenyon.